Too Late for Tears

 Originally released by United Artists in the summer of 1949, the film was reissued under the alternate title Killer Bait in 1955.
 It received mixed reviews from critics.
 The film was a box-office bomb, and its financial failure resulted in the film's producer, Hunt Stromberg, filing bankruptcy.
-In the years since its release, it has been noted for featuring one of Scott's strongest performances, and her character one of the most vicious femme fatales in film noir.
+In the years since its release, it has been noted for featuring one of Scott's strongest performances, and her character one of the most vicious femmes fatales in film noir.

 Too Late for Tears has long been in the public domain and available in varying cuts.
-In 2015, the UCLA Film and Television Archive and Film Noir Foundation undertook extensive restoration of the film, combining elements sourced from France with additional material from the surviving 35 mm and 16 mm prints.
-The restored version of the film was released in 2016 on Blu-ray by Flicker Alley in the United States, and Arrow Films in the United Kingdom.
+In 2015, the UCLA Film and Television Archive and Film Noir Foundation undertook extensive restoration of the film, combining elements sourced from France with additional material from the surviving 35 and 16 mm prints.
+The restored version of the film was released in 2016 on Blu-ray by Flicker Alley in the United States and Arrow Films in the United Kingdom.
 The film has developed a cult following in the years since its release.